yvess/desk/README.md

 # desk #

-Tool for administration and Billing of Services, also a DNS editor.
+Tool for administration and billing of services, also a DNS editor.

 See also [desk-inspector](https://github.com/yvess/desk-inspector)